F1 2023 Sakhir test when and what time it runs. Where to see them on TV – breaking latest news-breakinglatest.news-Breaking Latest News

 The Ferrari program

-The Ferrari program for the three-day test has already been defined: Sainz drives first in the morning of the first day (February 23), leaving the afternoon shift a Leclerc (HERE the technical innovations of the new SF-23 that will try to get its hands on the World Cup 14 years later).
-Red Bull spin Verstappen on Thursday, with the Dutchman sharing Friday with Perez. who then will have the whole Sabbath to himself.
+The Ferrari program for the three test days has already been defined: Sainz drives first in the morning of the first day (February 23), leaving the afternoon shift a Leclerc (HERE the technical innovations of the new SF-23 that will try to get its hands on the World Cup 14 years later).
+Red Bull spins Verstappen on Thursday, with the Dutchman sharing Friday with Perez. who then will have the whole Saturday to himself.

 F1 test in Bahrain, where to see them